awmufti/Burger-Queen-Corporate-Sabotage/README.md

 Semester: Spring, 2025

-Member Names: Omar Mojaddidi, Rahul, Abdul
+Member Names: Omar Mojaddidi, Abdul Rahul(?), Diego

 Description: You opened up your own branch, the goal is to make customers happy and be the best in the fast-food industry, you started your own branch to take over your familiy's fast food business.
 Cook patties, Chop vegetables, assemble burgers and make customers happy in hopes of being the best branch there is.
 A satircal cooking simulator game.